manugaco/Project_Masters_Degree_Thesis/README.md

-# SmallAreaEstimation
+# Small Area Estimation

-This is the repository which contains the code and simulations of the final thesis of my master degree
+This repository contains the code and simulations of the final thesis of my master degree